joshuaaclark/joshuaaclark.github.io/_posts/2015-12-08-Learn-Hearth.md

 ![](http://i.imgur.com/SpD2NCX.png)

-An EU player won the tournament it is interesting how clustered all the players from the Asia-Pacific region are in performance.
+An EU player won the tournament so their distribution as the highest ceiling, it is also interesting how clustered all the players from the Asia-Pacific region are in performance.

-The interesting thing about decks is that each card doesn't operate independently.
+The fun thing about decks is that each card doesn't operate independently.
 Combos and other strategies often depend on chains of cards being in the deck at the same time.
 Most statistical measures consider each case as independent, so each card in a deck is a stand